HamishPayne/CODE-WORDS/Classroom/Week-08/readme.md

 ## Main Project
 -List ideas
   -One of the ideas from my text is the way that physical bodies become disruptive in the digital space, so I wanted to try and represent this through using audio as the only form of interaction.
--Photo of sketch book
+-Photo of sketch book.
--Initial sketches
+-Initial sketches.